Are Designer Clothes Worth It? – I Think So…

 Designer clothes are better because not only do they help you to feel great, they help you to look your very best.
 Stats show you’re more likely to get a promotion if you’re in a more expensive suit.
 You’re also more likely to be taken seriously in interviews for promotions or important sales pitches.

 If you’ve never bought a high-quality garment in your life then it’s hard to know what real quality looks like.
-I’d therefore, advise either looking at the outfits the people in your office are wearing or going to a high-end store that you know stocks high quality clothing (whether it’s in budget or not doesn’t matter) to get a good point of reference.
+I’d, therefore, advise either looking at the outfits the people in your office are wearing or going to a high-end store that you know stocks high-quality clothing (whether it’s in the budget or not doesn’t matter) to get a good point of reference.

 The difference is often in the detail so take note of the fabrics on the label, try it on to get an idea of how the fabric feels on your skin.
 Be sure to take a look at the buttons and the stitching.

 Just because a brand produces designer clothes doesn’t always mean it’s going to be of the highest quality.
 Which is why it’s important to try any item of clothing on before you buy it to test the quality and the fit.

 If you’re looking for a suit it may be worth visiting a tailor to get the highest quality and the best fit.
 You may cost an extra ten percent on top of what you would usually pay however the item should pay for itself with it’s fit and quality.

 Designer Clothes vs Regular Clothes: Designer Clothes Are Better Because You Can Sell Them